LeKibbitz/bridge-ai-projects/PROJECT_OVERVIEW.md

 ### 1. Scraping
 - Run `scraper.py` (in `legacy/FFB_Data/`) to extract club and player data from the FFB website.
 - Outputs: `clubs.csv`, `players.csv` (in project root)
+- **Note:** Selenium/ChromeDriver setup on Mac ARM can be tricky.
+If you get an error about `THIRD_PARTY_NOTICES.chromedriver`, ensure your script finds the real `chromedriver` binary, not a documentation file.
+See the `_setup_driver` method for robust handling.

 ### 2. Review/QA
 - Open and check the CSVs for completeness and correctness.